ricsanfre/pi-cluster/docs/_docs/fluentbit.md

 {{site.data.alerts.important}} **About Buffer_Size when connecting to Kuberenetes API**

-Kuberentes filter's `buffer_size` default value is set to 32K which it is not enough for getting all metadata of some of the PODs.
+Kubernetes filter's `buffer_size` default value is set to 32K which it is not enough for getting all metadata of some of the PODs.
 With default value, Kubernetes filter was not able to get metadata information for some of the PODs (i.e.: elasticsearh).
 Increasing its value to 512k makes it work.

 {{site.data.alerts.end}}